buuuudzik/file-changes-chart/README.md

 - Activate the extension via the command palette or toolbar.
 - View the generated chart displaying the file’s change history and related files.
 - Interact with the chart to explore commit details and file correlations.
+- Check which developer modified the file most frequently, the most significantly, or at a key moment.

 ## Supported commands
 Type `CTRL+Shift+P` (on Windows/Linux) and `CMD+Shift+P` (on Mac) and choose one of these command: